 With an edible forest garden, that dream is a reality.

-What is an edible forest garden, you might ask?
 A forest garden isn’t exactly a forest, but it isn’t exactly a garden, either.
-Instead, it’s a combination of the two, serving as equal parts forest, orchard, and vegetable garden.
+It’s a combination of the two, serving as equal parts forest, orchard, and vegetable garden.

 It is a planting method that takes into consideration the beneficial relationships between plants, just like any other woodland ecosystem does.
 The resulting garden is beautiful and incredibly productive – and can be done with minimal space.